Midleton Very Rare: History

 In the mid-1970s, Irish Distillers which owned several distilleries in Ireland, decided to close most of their existing distilleries and to consolidate production at a new purpose-built facility in Midleton.
 Therefore, as the new distillery needed to replicate several different existing whiskeys it became home to a wide range of maturing whiskey stocks.

 In 1984, Midleton Very Rare was launched to celebrate the whiskeys produced in Midleton.
 As the new distillery had only been open for about a decade at that stage, the initial vintages contained whiskey from the neighbouring Old Midleton Distillery, which closed when the new distillery opened.
 However, the newer vintages are produced from whiskeys distilled in the new distillery.

 Midleton variants

 In September 2014, to commemorate the 30th or Pearl anniversary of Midleton Very Rare Irish Whiskey, Midleton Distillery invited their Master Distiller Emeritus Barry Crockett out of retirement to join his successor and current Master Distiller Brian Nation in producing a special anniversary edition.
-The whiskey, Midleton Very Rare 30th Anniversary Pearl Edition, was a limited to just 117 bottles, and released at a higher strength (53.1% ABV) than the original.
+The whiskey, Midleton Very Rare 30th Anniversary Pearl Edition, was limited to just 117 bottles, and released at a higher strength (53.1% ABV) than the original.

 In addition to Midleton Very Rare (a blend), several single pot still whiskeys have been released under the Midleton banner throughout the years: